 In nearly every aspect of life (both professional and personal), effective communication is crucial to success and happiness.

-Fortunately, there are plenty of ways you can improve communication in the workplace, many of which can be achieved through your internal communications software can be an invaluable tool to get everyone on the same page.
+Fortunately, there are plenty of ways you can improve communication in the workplace—and internal communications software can be an invaluable tool to get everyone on the same page.

 1. Check in with employees on a regular basis.

-Checking in with employees is an effective way to make sure you have good communication.
+Team meetings are an effective way to make sure you have good communication.
 The key is balance.
 Directors should plan one-on-one and team meetings with their department, but in a cadence that’s productive and not time-draining.
 Discuss projects, current roadblocks, and suggestions for the future projects.
 On a company level, you can also schedule stay interviews or create employee surveys.
 People want to share their thoughts and opinions.
-By respecting and listening to your staff, you will improve communication in the workplace.
+By respecting and listening to your staff, you will increase effective workplace communication.

 2. Strategize an onboarding process for new employees.

-For new employees, it can be difficult to learn the ropes in a workplace.
-Your intranet is the perfect place to put together a uniform employee training program that every new person completes.
+For new employees, learning the ropes swiftly and efficiently sets them up for success.
+Your intranet is the perfect place to put together a uniform employee training program.
 Make internal knowledge accessible via documentation and training videos on your company intranet.
 Also, make sure your employee directory is up-to-date and Q&A forums are packed with information.
 This way, new members can easily find people and answers, and you’ll keep effective communication flowing.

 3. Assess your current internal communication strategy.

-It’s not easy to improve something if you don’t know what’s holding you back.
-Communication methods such as email, telephone, messaging, and in-person meetings, are appropriate for different forms of communication.
-Email, for instance, probably isn’t the most efficient way to find the answer to a quick and urgent question.
+It’s nearly impossible to make improvements if you don’t know what’s holding you back.
+Email, phone calls, instant messaging, and team meetings, are different communication channels that are best suited for different kinds of topics.
+Email, for instance, probably isn’t the most efficient way to get an answer for a quick and urgent question.
 That’s why many organizations replace email with collaboration tools and intranet software.
 Make a list of your current internal communication methods and determine what’s effective and what isn’t.
-This way, you can figure out where to make some changes to how people communicate in the workplace.

 4. Implement intranet software.